greglit/cmd/README.md

 ## Project Kapcsolat
-Prototype fpr a console like browser mystery story adventure game.
+Prototype for a console like browser mystery story adventure game.